 John F. Kennedy Service Awards

-The Peace Corps presents the John F. Kennedy Service Awards once every five years to six Americans who have given outstanding service to Peace Corps, both at home and abroad.
+The Peace Corps presents the John F. Kennedy Service Awards once every five years to six individuals who have given outstanding service to the Peace Corps, both at home and abroad.

-Established in 2006, the awards recognize two current Peace Corps Volunteers, two returned Peace Corps Volunteers, and two Peace Corps staff members for contributions beyond their duties to the agency and the nation.
-Award recipients must demonstrate exceptional service and leadership and further the Peace Corps’ mission and its three goals: to help the people of interested countries meet their needs for trained men and women; to help promote a better understanding of Americans on the part of the people served; and to help promote a better understanding of other peoples on the part of Americans.
+Established in 2006, the awards recognize two currently serving Peace Corps Volunteers, two Peace Corps staff members, one Returned Peace Corps Response Volunteer and one Returned Peace Corps Volunteer for contributions beyond their duties to the Agency and the nation.
+Award recipients must demonstrate exceptional service and leadership and further the Peace Corps’ mission and it’s three goals: to help the people of interested countries meet their needs for trained men and women; to help promote a better understanding of American on the part of the people served; and, to help promote a better understanding of other peoples on the part of Americans.